link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/gossip-protocol.md

 ```

 This protocol follows an **eager delivery** model, where messages are immediately sent to all peers upon generation.
-While effective, this approach becomes inefficient as the number of peers grows—
+While effective, this approach becomes inefficient as the number of peers grows,
 it consumes substantial bandwidth and system resources due to redundant message exchanges.

 To address these inefficiencies, the {{< term gosProto >}} was introduced,